Best Practices and Tips

 elasticsearch: /usr/share/elasticsearch/config/elasticsearch.yml

-This concludes the Kibana tutorial.
-You now have the knowledge to build effective dashboards, write efficient queries, set up monitoring and alerting, secure your deployment, and maintain it in production.
-The official Elastic documentation is an excellent resource for continued learning and reference.
+You now have what you need to build effective dashboards, write efficient queries, set up monitoring and alerting, secure your deployment, and run it in production.